Approximating Feynman Integrals Using Complete Monotonicity and Stieltjes Properties: Feynman parametrization and the Euclidean region

-with the kinematic variables collectively denoted by $x= \{-s_{T,R},m_i^2 \}$. $T_1$ in the above formula refers to a {\it spanning tree}, which is obtained from an $L$-loop graph by removing $L$ edges such that the result is a connected tree graph.
-If we remove $L+1$ edges to make it into two disconnected trees denoted by $L,R$, then it is called a two-spanning forest $T_2$.
+with the kinematic variables collectively denoted by $\{x_i\}= \{-s_{T,R},m_i^2 \}$. $T_1$ in the above formula refers to a spanning tree, which is obtained from an $L$-loop graph by removing $L$ edges such that the result is a connected tree graph. $T_2$ is the two-spanning forest, obtained by removing $L+1$ edges, leading to two disconnected trees that are denoted by $T,R$.